stephan-james/code-zenify/README.md

 This is an IntelliJ IDEA plugin which reduces Java code by all the superfluous rubbish that only disturbs a code review.

-There are planty of setting options to customize your zenification experience:
+There are planty of options to customize your zenification experience:

 You can choose to:
 - fold blocks